mozilla/ad-analysis-for-facebook/README.md

 # Ad Analysis for Facebook

+---

+**Ad Analysis for Facebook is temporarily disabled.
+Facebook has blocked this extension, so it will no longer show you how you're targeted by advertisers.
+[Learn more](https://blog.mozilla.org/blog/2019/01/31/mozilla-raises-concerns-over-facebooks-lack-of-transparency/)**

+---

 Get the extension from [Add-ons for Firefox (en-US)](https://addons.mozilla.org/en-US/firefox/addon/ad-analysis-for-facebook/).

 ## How Facebook Helps Advertisers Target You